 Your first source of voters is the people you know – and that’s probably more than you think.
 Try mapping out all the different ways that you know people in Cambridge, whether that’s your college, your lab, a society, a sports team, or anything else.
 Then think about who you know from those places, and make sure you ask them all to vote for you.
-It pays to be systematic, and make sure you don’t miss anyone.
+Pay extra attention to the people who you can recruit to help you campaign.
+It pays to be systematic, so make sure you don’t miss anyone.

 Ask for help

 There’s only one thing to do in a campaign that beats asking people to vote for you: asking people to ask other people to vote for you!
 The best way to increase the reach of your campaign is to ask your strongest supporters to campaign for you too, whether that’s housemates, close friends or people that really back your platform.
 If they also make sure they’re using their networks to recruit, you can reach a lot of people.
 If you can get support from someone that knows a lot of people or might carry some influence, even better.